 In ENHANCE-1 and -2, subgroup analyses were conducted for some of the outcomes of interest.
-There was no evidence of effect modification by: age, sex, eosinophil count (e.g., <100 or \leq 150 cells/μL versus \geq 100 or >150 cells/μL), COPD exacerbation in the past 15 months, chronic bronchitis, background medication (e.g., any, LABA or LABA+ICS, LAMA or LAMA+ICS, LAMA only), smoking status, or whether the participant had moderate or severe COPD. $^{10,51-59}$ However, we note that the trials were not powered to detect subgroup differences.
+There was no evidence of effect modification by: age, sex, eosinophil count (specifically, ≤150 cells/uL versus >150 cells/uL), COPD exacerbation in the past 15 months, chronic bronchitis, background medication, smoking status, or whether the participant had moderate or severe COPD.9,43-48 However, we note that the trials were not powered to detect subgroup differences.
 See Supplement Tables D3.20-25.
 Evidence for effect modification was not explored for: medical comorbidities (e.g., hypertension, osteoporosis, obesity, cardiovascular disease, diabetes, frailty), emphysema, nor people with frequent exacerbations.